Edward Fitzgerald Beale: Career

 The San Pasqual Battlefield Monument, in San Diego, California, commemorates Beale and Carson's participation in the Battle of San Pasqual, during the U.S. Conquest of California.

 From 1837 to 1842, Beale was an acting midshipman on naval ships that sailed to Russia, Brazil and the West Indies.
 He graduated from the Naval School as a midshipman in 1842, and sailed for two years in Europe and South America.
 In 1845, he was assigned to the squadron of Captain Robert F. Stockton, a wealthy New Jersey businessman and inventor as well as a career naval officer, who was an intimate of presidents.
 Beale sailed with Stockton's squadron to Texas, where Stockton met with the Texas Congress, which accepted annexation by the United States.

 After a promotion to acting master and private secretary to Stockton, Beale sailed for California and Oregon in 1845 on the USS Congress, but 20 days later Stockton instructed Beale to board a Danish ship they had encountered and sail to England, where Beale was to disguise his identity and seek information on the British feelings on the Oregon boundary.
 Back in Washington, D.C., in 1846, Beale reported his findings to President James Polk that the British had been making warlike preparations.
 Promoted to the position of master, Beale carried packages for Navy Secretary Bancroft to Stockton, sailing to Panama, crossing the isthmus by boat and mule, and then sailing to Peru to meet up with Stockton and the Congress in 1846.
 He sailed with Stockton to Honolulu, and then to California.
 Hostilities with Mexico had already begun when the vessel reached Monterey, California on July 20, 1846.

 After reaching San Diego, Stockton dispatched Beale to serve with the land forces.
 Beale and a small body of men under Lt.
 Archibald Gillespie joined General Stephen W. Kearny's column just before the Battle of San Pasqual on December 6, 1846.
 After the Mexican Army surrounded the small American force and threatened to destroy it, Beale and two other men (his Delaware Indian servant and Kit Carson) crept through the Mexican lines and made their way to San Diego for reinforcements.
-Two months later, although Beale still suffered from the effects his adventure, Stockton again sent him east with dispatches.
+Two months later, although Beale still suffered from the effects of his adventure, Stockton again sent him east with dispatches.
 Beale reached Washington about June 1.
 In October he appeared as a defense witness for John C. Frémont at the "Pathfinder's" court martial.